philbrisco/partTrakr/readme.txt

 	API_CONTACT_LOC_INS has 2 parameters, the contact name and the location name.
 This associates an existing contact with an existing location.

-	API_CONTACT_LOC_DEL has 1 parameter, the contact name and disassociates the contact from the location.
+	API_CONTACT_LOC_DEL has 2 parameters, the contact name and an optional location.
+Entering a location will disassociate the contact from that location, otherwise the contact will be disassociated from all locations.

 	API_CONTACT_DET_INS has 3 parameters, an existing contact name, an existing contact type and the contact detail (phone, ext, email, etc.)